kobaltcore/renkit/README.md

 where subcommand syntaxes are as follows:

   build [REQUIRED,optional-params]
-    Builds a Ren'Py project with the specified configuration.
+    Builds a RenPy project with the specified configuration.
   Options:
-      -i=, --input_dir=   string  REQUIRED  The path to the Ren'Py project to build.
+      -i=, --input_dir=   string  REQUIRED  The path to the RenPy project to build.
       -o=, --output_dir=  string  REQUIRED  The directory to output distributions to.
       -c=, --config=      string  REQUIRED  The path to the configuration file to use.
       -r=, --registry=    string  ""        The path to the registry directory to use.
 Defaults to ~/.renutil